K4mlna/AnimeFinder/README.md

 - axios (npm i axios)
 - nodeJS
 - djangorestframework (use the following command in the terminal of the project's file : pip install djangorestframework)
+- install an addon to desactivate the Cross-Origin Resource Sharing (CORS) for example : https://microsoftedge.microsoft.com/addons/detail/cors-unblock/hkjklmhkbkdhlgnnfbbcihcajofmjgbh

 ### Genesis : School project